awsdocs/aws-proton-administrator-guide/doc_source/ag-env-update.md

 ------

-## Update a pull request provisioning environment<a name="ag-env-pr-update"></a>
+## Update a self\-managed provisioning environment<a name="ag-env-pr-update"></a>

-**Important**
-**Provisioning by pull request** is currently in **feature preview** and is only usable with Terraform based AWS Proton Templates\.
-To learn more about [AWS Feature Preview terms](https://aws.amazon.com/service-terms), see section 2 on Beta and Previews\.

-Pull request provisioning is only supported by environments that provision with Terraform\.
+Self\-managed provisioning is only supported by environments that provision with Terraform\.

 **Use the console or AWS CLI to update your environment\.**